Article updated on August 12, 2026

 The geology trail leads to the garden, with the Tromsø Sound and snow-capped mountains in the backdrop.
 The Botanical Garden boasts 27 collections of plants from the Arctic, Antarctic and Alpine parts of all continents that are best appreciated between the end of May and mid-October.
 And of course, world’s northernmost botanical garden is run by the University of Tromsø, world’s northernmost!

-To observe the arctic fauna, as well as reindeers, musk-oxen, roe deer and moose in captivity in large enclosures and learn about them, a visit to the Polar Park, about two hours away from Tromsø, is quite rewarding.
+To observe the arctic fauna, as well as reindeers, musk-oxen, roe deer and moose in captivity in large enclosures and learn about them, a visit to the Polar Park (check out our article and photographs) (check out our article and photographs), about two and a half hours south of Tromsø, is quite rewarding.

 Indoor activities

 The Polar Museum also requires to step back to truly appreciate it, if at all possible.
-If the stories about the adventures of early arctic explorers such as Batentsz, Nansen and Amundsen are fascinating, it also details the life of later fishermen and hunters involved in a very bloody business…
+While the stories about the adventures of early Arctic explorers such as Barentsz, Nansen and Amundsen are fascinating, it also details the life of later fishermen and hunters involved in a very bloody business…

-Thankfully, in 1973, the Economic European Community banned the import of seal skins putting a virtual halt to most of the bloody business in town that focuses today on sustainability of its maritime resources from fisheries to oil and gas and high technologies from biotech to aerospace, and of course tourism.
+Thankfully, in 1973, the Economic European Community banned the import of seal skins putting a virtual halt to most of the bloody business in town that focuses today on sustainability of its fisheries, on oil and gas and high technologies from biotech to aerospace, and of course tourism.

 The University Museum